subfuzion/nodejs-on-google-cloud-by-example/docs/README.md

 * That use [Cloud Build] to test and then deploy your apps
 * That are deployed to [Google Cloud's serverless platform]
 * That can use the [Node.js client] to access other [Google APIs] for data, workflows, and other services
-* That can be monitored and analyzed with Google Cloud's [operation suite]
+* That can be monitored and analyzed with Google Cloud's [operations suite]

 [Cloud Build]: https://cloud.google.com/build